×

 by Matthew Clarke

 In February 2018, the Fifth Circuit Court of Appeals upheld a former Louisiana jail lieutenant’s conviction for depriving a prisoner of his civil rights under color of state law in violation of 18 U.S.C. § 242.
-Specifically, the ex-jailer had pleaded guilty to failing to intervene while …
+Specifically, the ex-jailer had pleaded guilty to failing to …

 Full article and associated cases available to subscribers.